jdbancal/gem/README.md

 Gmp Eigen Matrix Library
 ========================

-The [GEM library](https://github.com/jdbancal/gem/releases) is a variable precision library for [matlab](http://www.mathworks.com/products/matlab/).
+The [GEM library](https://github.com/jdbancal/gem/releases) is a variable precision library for [matlab](http://www.mathworks.com/products/matlab/) and [octave](https://www.gnu.org/software/octave/).
 It provides an open source solution for basic high precision computations in matlab.

 The library implements two data types:
  - **gem** for high precision dense matrices
  - **sgem** for high precision sparse matrices

-and overloads [a number of matlab functions](doc/functions.md).
+and overloads [a number of matlab/octave functions](doc/functions.md).
 It can be downloaded [here](https://github.com/jdbancal/gem/releases).

 The library is coded in C++ and matlab.
 It currently relies on [GMP](https://gmplib.org/) for high precision arithmetic (through [MPFR](http://www.mpfr.org/) and [MPFR C++](http://www.holoborodko.com/pavel/mpfr/)), and on [Eigen](http://eigen.tuxfamily.org/) and [Spectra](http://yixuan.cos.name/spectra/) for matrix manipulations.